-Knoblauch's research has been supported by the National Science Foundation, the Centre Canadien d’Architecture and the Fellowship of Woodrow Wilson Scholars.
+Knoblauch earned a Fulbright Award as The Visiting Research Chair in Philosophy and Public Health from Fulbright Canada and The Institute for Health and Social Policy at McGill University in Montreal, Quebec in 2015.
+Her research has been supported by the National Science Foundation, the Centre Canadien d’Architecture, and the Fellowship of Woodrow Wilson Scholars.
 She earned her Ph.D. in the History and Theory of Architecture at the Princeton University School of Architecture.
 She holds a Bachelor of Architecture from Cornell University, a Master of Environmental Design from the Yale University School of Architecture and has worked in architecture offices in Ithaca, New York and San Francisco, California.
 Previously, she taught History and Theory of Urban Design as Adjunct Assistant Professor at Columbia University’s Graduate School of Architecture, Planning and Preservation.

 Her work has been published in Architecture Theory Review, Manifest, covering American Architecture and Urbanism, Pidgin, and Aggregate.